clerk/docs/reference/clerkjs/installation.md

 yarn add @clerk/clerk-js
 ```

 Once you've installed the ClerkJS package, you first have to import it in your own code.
 The [Clerk object](clerk.md) constructor needs the [Frontend API](../frontend-api-reference/) URL as a parameter.
-You can find the URL in your **Instance Home** page in the [Clerk Dashboard](https://dashboard.clerk.dev).
+You can find the **Frontend API key** on the [API Keys page](https://dashboard.clerk.dev/last-active?path=api-keys).

 ```javascript
 import Clerk from "@clerk/clerk-js";